What Causes Backflow in Plumbing?

 - Backwater Prevention Device: The air gap is not always efficient in preventing backwater.
 In such cases, backwater prevention devices can come handy.
 The devices create physical barriers to counter backflow situations.

 Here’s a list of some of the most commonly used backwater prevention devices.

-- Pressure Vacuum Breaker Assembly: This type of device is useful in countering the backsiphonage issue.
+- Pressure Vacuum Breaker Assembly: This type of device is useful in countering the back-siphonage issue.
 The water pressure in the lines is regulated with the help of a spring-loaded check valve and dual shutoff valve.
 Besides being cost-efficient, PVBs are simple in design and easy to install and maintain.
-However, there is a downside of this type of device.
-Pressure Vacuum Breaker may spill water every now and then.
+However, there is a downside to this type of device.
+Pressure Vacuum Breakers may spill water every now and then.
 When planning to install this system, consider using a spill-resistant one.